AlexiaDelorme/project-cookbook/README.md

 <a name="content"/>

 ### Content
-- My sister for being the first constributor of recipes for this project.
+- Most of the recipes shared in this website were created by both my sister and I.
-- Only the granola recipes was taken from the beamingbaker.com blog, the full recipe can be found on her website [here](https://beamingbaker.com/4-ingredient-healthy-homemade-gluten-free-vegan-granola-recipe-dairy-free-v-gf-refined-sugar-free/).
-Cause I was not able to make a better recipe, I decided to include it in my project anyway!
+- Only the granola recipe was taken from the beamingbaker.com blog, the full recipe can be found on her website [here](https://beamingbaker.com/4-ingredient-healthy-homemade-gluten-free-vegan-granola-recipe-dairy-free-v-gf-refined-sugar-free/).
+Cause I was not able to elaborate a better recipe, I decided to include it in my project!

 <a name="media"/>